UPenn-CIT599/final-project-team-44-stock-market-game/README.md

 - Trade: The trade class will be used to interact with the user and get the trade instructions.
 The trade instructions will then permeate throughout the program, updating postiions and the portfolio accordingly.

 - YahooQuote: This class uses yahoo finance as a data source and pulls data for a stock or ETF in to the program.
 The current price will be used to update positions and the portfolio accordingly.

+- FinancialActivity: Interface that can be used in future iterations to expand valid financial instruments for the program.

 # Screenshots
 Initial Load: